Code-Institute-Submissions/TJones305-Vikings_In_England_JuneResub/README.md

 ### **W3C Markup Validator**

 ![Markup Validator Report](/assets/images/rm/markup-validator.png "Markup Validator")
     The Markup Validator highlight 5 warnings which all related to specifing the script format as "text/javascript".
-The developer has left this, as they have been taught it to be good practice.
+The developer has left this, as they have been taught this to be good practice.

 ### **W3C CSS Validator**

 ![CSS Validator Report](/assets/images/rm/css-validator.png "CSS Validator")
-	The result of the CSS validator highlighted 17 errors, these errors are associated with Bootstrap 5's CDN, which the developer hasn't access to.
+	The result of the CSS validator highlighted 17 errors, these errors are associated with Bootstrap 5's CDN, which the developer does not have access to.

 ### **Lighthouse**